mirayatech/codesphere-test/README.md

 - Implement lazy loading for many workspaces so the app doesn't slow down.
 - Display errors in the app where the workspace is located.
 - Add skeleton loading for the workspaces.
+- - When dropdown is open, close it when clicking outside.

 ## 🚦 Running the Project